-Bruin review is a nonprofit student-run organization founded in January, 2019, dedicated to promoting truth through discourse on the campus of UCLA.
+Bruin review is a student-run organization founded in January 2019, dedicated to promoting truth through discourse on the campus of UCLA.

 We intend to create productive dialogue and stimulate contention in all of our initiatives.
 We print two quarterly publications: The Bruin Review (opinion) and News in Review (satire).
 We host Open Discussions weekly, which are open to all students, in which we discuss controversial topics, hot takes, and new ideas centered around student life and current issues in a civil and respectful way.
-Additionally we host and publish a podcast, The Break Room.
-We call ourselves an “ideas publication.”
+Additionally we host and publish a podcast, The Break Room, on Spotify.

 We acknowledge and celebrate that controversial topics should not invalidate another’s identity or experience and we reject any opinion of this nature.
 We create an open forum on campus for the discussion, dissemination, and scrutiny of diverse ideas.